Roshan-R/termv/README.md

 `termv` is a small bash script that allows you to select an iptv stream using `fzf` and play it using `mpv`.

-the list of channels is obtained from [https://github.com/iptv-org/iptv](https://github.com/iptv-org/iptv)
+The list of channels is obtained from [https://github.com/iptv-org/iptv](https://github.com/iptv-org/iptv) For an example for a custom channels list and how to make one yourself, visit [this gist](https://gist.github.com/Roshan-R/7eddda0789297d86219fda21876b2632)

 ## Dependencies